nohn/watermeter/README.md

 # Read a water meter and returns value

 Reads analog water meters and provides a web service that returns the read value as decimal.
+The needles of the analog gauges currently have to be red.

 Turns ![Watermeter](doc/watermeter.jpg) into ```820.5745``` so it can become ![Grafana Screenshot](doc/grafana.png).